The passive activity loss (“PAL”) rules can limit the ability to deduct losses from passive activities, such as rental losses.

 The IRS has previously issued guidance in 2014 suggesting that this language does not include individuals who work providing financing for real estate that they do not own.

 Personal services performed by the taxpayer as an employee are not treated as performed in a real property trade or business unless the taxpayer is a 5% owner of the employer.
-The rules say that the 5% owner of a corporation is to proven by owning the stock or voting power of the corporation; whereas, for non-corporations, this is shown by having a profits or capital interest in the employer.
+The rules say that the 5% owner of a corporation is to be proven by owning the stock or voting power of the corporation; whereas, for non-corporations, this is shown by having a profits or capital interest in the employer.

 The Stanley Case